UFO-101/auto-circuit/README.md

 ### PruneAlgos

 Pruning Algorithms are defined in `prune_algos/prune_algos.py`.
-They require a function that takes a `Task` object and returns a `PruneScores` object, which is a dictionary mapping from `Edges` to floats.
+They require a function that takes a `Task` object and returns a `PruneScores` object, which is a dictionary mapping from `nn.Module` names to tensors.
+Each element of the tensor represents an edge from some SrcNode to some DestNode.

 ### Metrics